Richard Travis: Western Front

 Following their evacuation from Gallipoli, the New Zealanders returned to Egypt while the War Office considered their future deployment.
 After sustaining a knee injury while breaking in a horse, in March 1916, Travis was transferred to the infantry and was posted to the 8th (Southland) Company of the 2nd Battalion, Otago Infantry Regiment, New Zealand Division.
 When the division transferred to the European theatre, he sailed with it to France, arriving there in April, to serve in the trenches along the Western Front.
 After the 2nd Battalion entered the line near Armentières, Travis began conducting scouting missions at night into "no man's land" to gather intelligence on German positions and help in mapping the front.
 By the end of July 1916, he had been twice commended in brigade orders for his work in carrying out night patrols and recovering wounded soldiers.
 He had also been wounded, which saw him spend most of August in hospital receiving treatment.

 In September 1916 he singlehandedly dealt with two German snipers that were firing upon a work party during the fighting on the Somme.
-He later received the Distinguished Conduct Medal (DCM), the British Empire's second highest gallantry award, for this action, the published citation for his award also referring to him having "...on many occasions done very fine work."
+He later received the Distinguished Conduct Medal (DCM), the British Empire's second highest gallantry award, for this action, the published citation for his award, which appeared in The London Gazette in November 1916, reading as follows:

 After this the 2nd Battalion moved to Flanders to hold the line during winter.
 Throughout the remainder of 1916 he progressed through the ranks, soon reaching the rank of sergeant, whereupon he was given responsibility for a sniper and reconnaissance section consisting of hand picked men, tasked with conducting reconnaissance of German lines and capturing prisoners to gain intelligence.
 His section quickly grew a reputation for being able to provide important intelligence on the strength and positions of the enemy.
 As a leader he was said to have a casual approach towards things such as dress and military protocol, however, he was resourceful, had a well-developed understanding of enemy courses of action and had a penchant for detailed planning.